CivicaDigital/NodeJsDojo/README.md

 ```bash
 node custom-repl.js
 ```
 in the terminal.
 The `repl` module allows you to create a custom REPL session.
-In this case undefined values will not be printed e.g. try assigning a variable as before).
+In this case undefined values will not be printed e.g. try running the command `var str = "foo";` once more).
 More information about starting custom REPL sessions can be found [here](https://nodejs.org/api/repl.html#repl_repl_start_options).

 ## Introduction to require and modules